Prince Nayef, likely to become heir to Saudi king

 His emergence as the most active senior member of the ruling family has caused liberal Saudis some disquiet because of his close ties to the powerful clergy of the kingdom's austere Wahhabi school of Islam.

-But if he became king, Nayef might move towards the centre ground of a political system that prizes consensus, allowing the slow process of economic and social reforms initiated by King Abdullah to continue.
+But if he became king, Nayef might move toward the center ground of a political system that prizes consensus, allowing the slow process of economic and social reforms initiated by King Abdullah to continue.

 Nayef was born in the western city of Taif around 1934 and is the half-brother of King Abdullah and son of the state's founder, King Abdulaziz Ibn Saud.